The following contribution is from another author.

 Consider Changes Carefully

-Consequently, and changes you might be making should be carefully considered.
+Consequently, any changes you might be making should be carefully considered.
 Before you introduce a new water plant or fish, ask yourself if it’s invasive and might spread downstream.
 Before you add a dock, remember to check that you aren’t disrupting local habitats or introducing chemicals that might leech out of the wood and into the water as pollution.
+Additionally, installing a pond aeration system can help maintain the balance of oxygen levels, supporting healthier aquatic life and minimizing the risk of algae blooms, which can further affect the ecosystem.

 Reduce Pollution